2060-io/app-store-brief/app.md

 ### Guidelines

-The name of the brand is "2060", but brand name of the App will be "Hologram"
+The name of the brand is "2060", but brand name of the App will be "Hologram".
+Web site will be updated accordingly.

 For that reason, you are free to use other colors for the creatives (icon, previews, other banners, app splash screen), the only requirement is that it must combine with the #3EBDB6 green at some point in the app.
-By seeing the attached screeshots, you will see that we are using very few colors.
+By seeing the attached screenshots, you will see that we are using very few colors.

 App icon not necessarily must use the #3EBDB6 green.
 But other creatives (Previews, etc) must combine with app colors.